 – 1 cup fat

 This could be butter, vegetable shortening, or lard.
 Use what you like, but skip the margarine — it has too much water in it and the flavor is terrible.
-I’m demonstrating butter crusts in the photos.
+The photos here feature butter crusts.
 Secret #2: Flour doesn’t taste like much, so, like shortbread cookies, pie crust gets its flavor from the fat you use.
-(I’ve seen recipes using a higher ratio of fat, but I’ve had the best luck with this recipe.)

 – 1 teaspoon salt